 Start with the Right Attitude

 There are a lot of people out there who are out for themselves.
 They don’t seem to be concerned at all with how their actions affect others.
 They might not intend to be disrespectful or rude to others–or maybe they do.
-They’re selfish, either oblivious or apathetic toward other people’s needs, and seemingly incapable of showing a shred of compassion toward anyone else.
+They appear selfish.
+Either oblivious or apathetic toward other people’s needs, they don’t tend to show a lot of compassion or consideration for others.

 Decide to not be like them.

 It would be incredibly easy to succumb to your base desire to treat them the way they treat you.
 Instead, treat them how YOU want to be treated.
 It’s the Golden Rule, after all.

 You don’t know why they are the way they are, but everyone’s journey is different.
 Maybe they were never taught how to act because they grew up in a cold and harsh household.
 Maybe they’re fighting an internal battle, and it affects them outwardly.
 Maybe they just don’t process the world around them the way others do, and it causes clashes with other personalities.

 Whether it’s a good reason or not, resolve to rise above that mentality and treat EVERYONE with kindness.
 Rise above it, not so you can say you were the “bigger person”, but so you can say you were the kind person.
 Sometimes that’s what a person needs.
 Sometimes, that person is you.
 Showing kindness can benefit you just as much as the recipient.

 What do you think when you think of the word kindness?
 Does it conjure images of “turning the other cheek”?
 Speaking softly and meekly?
 What about being “too nice”?
 That’s where you’re wrong, buddy.
 Those things can be associated with kindness, but the official definition is “friendly, generous, and considerate”.
 You can meet this criteria with any action or deed done for the benefit of another person.
 You don’t need to be a perky, upbeat person, either.
 You just have to be yourself.
 Anyone can show compassion or do a good deed.